-Code Ele ement Compliance Criteria Records M3 Training M3.1 Complete Freshcare training.
-A management representative completes ap Evidence is kept.
+Code El ement Compliance Criteria Records M3 Training M3.1 Complete Freshcare training.
+1. A management representative completes as Evidence is kept.
 (See Appendix A-M3). oproved Freshcare Environmental training.
 Training certificate M3.2 Train all workers who complete tasks relevant to this Code of Practice to ensure a base level of environmental awareness.
-Training is provided for workers who complete.
-Training is provided in the relevant language.
-A record of internal and external training is name and signature of trainee name of trainer or training provider title or topic of the training date of training and expiry date (when a date).
-A review of training is conducted at least and e for workers, or pictorially. kept and must include: Form - M3 Training record - internal ENV Form - M3 Training record - other A Freshcare ResourcesAppendix - A-M3 Approve rd Freshcare training External Resources U Factsheet - M3 Training a 1165.164.16 t.
-4.111.15
+Training is provided in the relevant language A record of internal and external training is name and signature of trainee name of trainer or training provider title or topic of the training date of training and expiry date (when a Training is provided for workers who complete tasks relevant to this Code of Practice.
+Training is provided in the relevant language for workers, or pictorially.
+A record of internal and external training is kept and must include: name and signature of trainee name of trainer or training provider 0 Freshcare Resources Appendix - A-M3 Approve Factsheet - M3 Training ed Freshcare training External Resources

-Code El ement Compliance Criteria Records M4 Internal audit and corrective action M4.1 Conduct internal audits to verify ongoing compliance with this Code of Practice.
-An internal audit of all activities and records Environmental is conducted at least annuall Workers responsible for completing sections possible, are independent of the practices b y.
-A record is kept. s of the internal audit are identified and, where Form - M4 Internal audit report M4.2 Complete corrective actions for any non-compliance. as identified by: routine activities annual internal audits annual external audits a valid complaint received from a neighl environmental harm has occurred/may neighbouring activity or a natural event.
-A Corrective Action Record must include: description of the problem cause of the problem whether or not the problem has occurred short term fix (action taken to fix the problem long term fix (action taken to prevent the date action completed and the name of bour, customer or regulatory authority occur as a result of property activity, ed before oblem) he problem recurring) the person responsible ong term actions are complete and effective ew and date of review. wed by the owner or appropriate senior Form - M4 Corrective action record (CAR) A Freshcare Resources External Resources U Factsheet - M4 Internal are udit and corrective action
+Code Element Compliance Criteria Records M4 Internal audit and corrective action M4.1 Conduct internal audits to verify ongoing compliance with this Code of Practice.
+An internal audit of all activities and records Environmental is conducted at least annuall Workers responsible for completing section possible, are independent of the practices b y.
+A record is kept. s of the internal audit are identified and, where Form - M4 Internal audit report M4.2 Complete corrective actions for any non-compliance. as identified by: routine activities annual internal audits annual external audits a valid complaint received from a neighter environmental harm has occurred/may neighbouring activity or a natural event A Corrective Action Record must include: description of the problem cause of the problem whether or not the problem has occurred short term fix (action taken to fix the problem for the Freshcare Rules or legislation are not being met, bour, customer or regulatory authority occur as a result of property activity, ed before oblem) he problem recurring) the person responsible ong term actions are complete and effective ew and date of review. wed by the owner or appropriate senior Form - M4 Corrective action record (CAR) A Freshcare Resources External Resources U • Factsheet - M4 Internal a udit and corrective action

-Code Ele Code Element Compliance Criteria Records
+Code Ele ement Compliance Criteria Records

 M5 Customer requirements

-M5.1 Comply with customer requirements. or greenhouse gas emission practices not co practices is kept.
-Where a customer requires compliance with specific environmental, sustainable agriculture or greenhouse gas emission practices not covered in this Code, a written copy of these practices is kept.
-These practices are complied with and included in M4 Internal audits.
+M5.1 Comply with customer requirements. or greenhouse gas emission practices not co practices is kept. or greenhouse gas emission practices not covered in this Code, a written copy of these

 A Freshcare Resources External Resources

-U Factsheet - M5 Customer requirements
+U • Factsheet - M5 Customer requirements